venkateshwarant/Google-Optimise/README.md

 5. We have to verify that our global site tag is working.
 To verify that the tag is working, visit our product website, and then check the [Real-Time reports](https://support.google.com/analytics/answer/1638635) in Analytics to verify that our visit was registered.

-6. Follow this [link](https://support.google.com/optimize/answer/6211921) to setup an Optimize account.
+6. Follow this [link](https://support.google.com/optimize/answer/6211921) to create and setup an Optimize account.